zephyrproject-rtos/trusted-firmware-m/docs/getting_started/tfm_secure_boot.rst

 Image versioning
 ================
-An image version number is written to its header by one of the Python scripts, and this number is used by the bootloader when the non-swapping or RAM loading mode is enabled.
+An image version number is written to its header by one of the Python scripts, and this number is used by the bootloader when the direct execute-in-place or the RAM loading mode is enabled.
 It is also used in case of multiple image boot when the bootloader checks the image dependencies if any have been added to the images.

 The version number of the image (single image boot) can manually be passed in through the command line in the cmake configuration step::